Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - Increased total parental leave for primary care-givers from 52-104 weeks
 - Collaborative approach with employees
 - Ensuring compliance with all government legislation

+## Separation:
+**Separation is the process of HR concerned with situations when workers leave the business, either voluntarily or involuntarily.**